nanometer5088/bingo/README.md

 # WIP - Bingo
-** This software is not feature-complete nor is it functional at the moment**
+This software is feature-complete and functional at the moment